-The Creality Ender 3 is an incredibly popular 3D printer thanks to its ease of use and affordability.
-One of the reasons it is so appealing is because of it’s generous print volume and bed size.
+The Creality Ender 3 series printers (including the Ender 3 Pro, Ender 3 V2, and Ender 3 s1) are incredibly popular 3D printers thanks to their ease of use and affordability.
+One of the reasons they are so appealing is because of their generous print volume and bed size.

 The Ender 3 bed size is 235 x 235 mm, but the actual printable area is 220 x 220 mm x 250 mm.
 This is because there is a slight difference in the actual bed size and the area the nozzle can safely reach.

-In this post, we’ll talk about why the print size and the bed size is different, and how you can push the limits and make the best of your Ender 3‘s print bed.
+In this post, we’ll talk about why the print size and the bed size are different, and how you can push the limits to increase the printable area of your Ender 3‘s print bed.

 Ender 3 Bed Size vs print volume